awsdocs/amazon-pinpoint-developer-guide/doc-source/ml-models-rm-lambda.md

 }
 ```

-Unlike the first example, `AWS:SourceArn` key in the `Condition` block of this example allows one particular project to invoke the function\.
+Unlike the first example, the `AWS:SourceArn` key in the `Condition` block of this example allows one particular project to invoke the function\.
 This permission applies to all the campaigns and journeys in the project\.

 To write a more generic policy, you can use a multicharacter match wildcard \(\*\)\.
 For example, you can use the following `Condition` block to allow any Amazon Pinpoint project to invoke the function: